Pingry School: History

-Early in the 1970s, two important changes occurred.
-First, Pingry began the transition to a coeducational school.
+Early in the 1970s, Pingry began the transition to a coeducational school.
 The first female students, who graduated in 1976, were succeeded by other young women who today represent half the student body.
-Second, Pingry grew again by merging with the Short Hills Country Day School to become a school with grades from kindergarten through grade 12.
-Today over 250 children attend the Pingry Short Hills Campus.
+Pingry grew with its 1974 merger with the Short Hills Country Day School to become a school with grades from kindergarten through grade 12.
 In this period of about twenty years, David C. Wilson and H. Wescott Cunningham each served as headmaster.

 In 1983, the school moved to Martinsville, a rural area in the Watchung and Somerset Hills.
 The campuses are approximately 25 minutes apart, and both are located near the New York metropolitan area, which continues to provide many outside resources to supplement the classroom.
 The old campus in Hillside is now used as a campus of Kean University.
 In 2013, the Martinsville location was renamed to "Basking Ridge" in an effort to make it easier to locate the campus using automated mapping tools.

 In 1987, John Hanly became headmaster.
-He served until 2000, and was well-liked and remembered by members of the community.
+He served until 2000.
 Today, the Hanly Lecture on Ethics and Morality holds his name.
 John Neiswender became headmaster after Hanly, and served until 2005.
 Nathaniel Conard was headmaster from July 2005 to mid-2019.
 In late 2018, the school announced that Matt Levinson, of University Prep in Seattle, would be Head of School after Conard retired in mid-2019.
 Since Pingry's day, there have been 16 headmasters.
-Currently, Levinson holds the post, his appointment effective mid-2019.

-Pingry School's motto is Maxima reverentia pueris debetur, a Latin phrase literally meaning "the greatest respect is owed to the boys."
-Since becoming co-educational, the school has modified the motto's translation to "the greatest respect is due to the students."
-John Pingry's personal motto, "The fear of the Lord is the beginning of wisdom" (Prov.
-1:7), hangs as a sign in the C.B.
-Newton Library located at the Basking Ridge Campus.

 In April 2020, the school received an unspecified amount in federally backed small business loans as part of the Paycheck Protection Program.
 The school received scrutiny over this loan, which was meant to protect small and private businesses.
 Treasury Secretary Steven Mnuchin tweeted that the schools should return the money, but Levinson stated they were keeping it, despite having an $80-million-plus endowment, due to the "significant challenges to our ability to serve our community" caused by the pandemic.

-In February 2021, Purnell School announced that it would cease operations upon the completion of the 2020-2021 academic year.
+In February 2021, Purnell School announced that it would cease operations upon the completion of the 2020–2021 academic year.
 Later that year, Pingry School paid $5 million for the 82 acre campus in Pottersville in Somerset County, which will be used as an extension of its existing campuses.